andyreagan/django-fitbit-healthkit/README.md

 # django-fitbit-healthkit

-django-fitbit-healthkit is a Django Fitbit App with HealthKit-friendly API
+django-fitbit-healthkit is a Django Fitbit App with HealthKit-friendly API.
+The goal is to provide a wrapper over fitbit authentication, token management, and web APIs that is similar to other high-level healthkit wrappers like [react-native-healthkit](https://github.com/kingstinct/react-native-healthkit).
+The HealthKit API from Apple is [here](https://developer.apple.com/documentation/healthkit/queries) for reference.

+A sample app is included in the `sample` directory to showcase how to use the fitbit app.

 Detailed documentation is in the "docs" directory.